-Place : Chennai Date : May 25, 2022 Membership No. 027501 UDIN: 22027501AJPJUL7111
+Place: Chennai Membership Number 230195 Date: May 26, 2023 UDIN:23230195BGUNMU9280

-Annexure "A" to theIndependent Auditors' Report
+"Annexure A" to the Independent Auditors' Report

-(Referred to in paragraph 1 under 'Report on Other Legal and Regulatory Requirements' section of our report to the members of Dharani Finance Limited of even date)
+(Referred to in Paragraph 1 under Report on Other Legal and Regulatory Requirements' section of our report to the members of Dharani Finance Private Limited of even date)

-1 (a) In our opinion and according to the information and explanations given to us, the Company is maintaining proper records showing full particulars, including quantitative details and situation of property, plant and equipment.
-The Company does not have any intangible assets (b) The property, plant and equipmentof the Company were physically verifiedby the management during the year.
-According to the information and explanations given to us and as examined by us, no material discrepancies were noticed on such verification. (c) According to the information and explanations given to us, the company does not poss immovable property.
-Accordingly, paragraph 3(i)(c) of the order is not applicable.
-According to the information and explanations given to us, the company does not possess any immovable property.
-Accordingly, paragraph 3(i)(c) of the order is not applicable. (d) The Company has not revalued its property, plant and equipment (including right of use asset) during the year.
-Accordingly, paragraph 3 (i) (d) of the Order is not applicable. (e) In our opinion and according to the information and explanations given to us, there are no proceedings initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.
-Accordingly, paragraph 3 (i) (e) of the Order is not applicable.
-2. (a) The company is a non-deposit accepting Non-Banking Finance Company (NBFC) and accordingly does not hold any inventories.
-Accordingly, paragraph 3(ii) of the order is not applicable.
-3. According to information and explanation given to us, the company hasgranted inter corporate loans to a Company covered in the register required to be maintained under section 189 of the Companies Act, 2013.
+- (i) (a) (A) The Company has maintained proper records showing full particulars including quantitative details and situation of Property, Plant and Equipment. - (B) The Company does not have any intangible assets - (b) According to the information and explanations given to us, the Property, Plant and Equipment were physically verified by the management during the year.
+No material discrepancies were noticed on such verification. - (c) According to the information and explanations given by the management, the Company does not possess any immovable property.
+Hence clause 3 (i) (c) of the Order is not applicable. - (d) The Company has not revalued any of its Property, Plant and Equipment and Intangible Assets during the year. - (e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended) and rules made thereunder. - (ii)(a) The company is a non-deposit accepting Non-Banking Finance Company (NBFC) and accordingly does not hold any inventories.
+Accordingly, clause 3(ii)(a) of the Order is not applicable.

+- (b) The Company has not been sanctioned working capital limits in excess of '5 Crore in aggregate from banks on the basis of security of current assets at any point of time during the year.
+Hence clause 3(ii)(b) of the Order is not applicable. - (iii) According to information and explanation given to us, the Company has granted inter corporate loans to a Company covered in the register required to be maintained under section 189 of the Companies Act, 2013.
 The Company has not granted any other loans, secured or unsecured to firms, limited liability partnerships or other parties covered in the register required to be maintained under section 189 of the Companies Act, 2013.
-In respect of loans and advances given as aforesaid, we report that
+In respect of loans and advances given as aforesaid, we report that: - the terms and conditions of the acceptances of such deposits are, in our opinion, prima facie, not prejudicial to the Company's interest - (b) the schedule of repayment of principal and payment of interest has been stipulated and repayments of principal amounts and interest have been regular as per stipulations; and - (c) Corporate Insolvency Resolution Process was admitted in respect of the one party during May 2020 and an order was passed by the Hon'ble National Company Law Tribunal, Chennai Bench approving the resolution plan submitted by the insolvency professional.
+In accordance with the approved resolution plan, no payment will be made towards any amount due to the promoters and their related group companies by the successful resolution applicant.
+In our opinion, considering the present development, the entire outstanding due from the above customer is considered to be not recoverable as per the approved resolution.